Jack Greenberg

 I worked closely with electrical, mechanical, and controls engineers to develop integrated engineering systems, and developed firmware drivers for interfacing with sensors and other hardware peripherals.

-C. Rust.
-Python.
+Rust.
+C. Go.
 Python.
 MATLAB.
 Git.
 Docker.

 Technical communication.
 Jazz bass.
 Cooking.
 Bouldering.